Karmar2323/alert-timer/README.md

 - Setting the alert time by typing the hours, minutes and seconds.
 The digits can be incremented and decremented by buttons.
 - Stopping the alert timer countdown with buttons.
 - Showing the time remaining and counting down the digits of hours, minutes and seconds.
 - Showing a popup window at the alert time.
+The window has the text "ALARM" moving back and forth and a button to stop the alert.
+- The popup can be disabled.
-If the app is not on the foreground, it alerts the user by e.g. flashing the window icon at the taskbar.
-The popup can be switched off.
+- If the popup is enabled and the app is not on the foreground, it alerts the user by e.g. flashing the window icon at the taskbar.
 - Setting the duration of the alarm with a slider (e.g. how long the popup window is visible).
-- An extra window that shows time only.
+- An extra window that either reads "OFF" when timer is off, or shows the remaining time when counting down, or has the text "ALARM" pulsating at the alert time.
 - Settings menu with the item that toggles the the extra window visibility.
 - Information menu with the items "About" and "License".